 Venue: Olde Charleston Picture House at 4820 Jenkins Avenue, N Charleston, SC 29405

-Filmmakers who have film chosen as an official selection must provide exhibition copies in NTSC Blu Ray or DVD format by October 25th.
+All filmmakers who have films chosen as official selections will get one (1) free 3-day VIP pass to the festival, two (2) for those with a feature.
+Additional passes can be purchased if needed.
+Filmmakers who have film chosen as an official selection must provide a HD digital download for exhibition by October 25th.
 If not received by then, then your film will be removed from the screening schedule.

 If the film is not in English, then it must have English subtitles

-All submissions are screened and evaluated by the SCUFF Preview and Selection Committee, appointed by the festival steering committee.
+All submissions are screened and evaluated by the SCUFF Preview and Selection Jury, appointed by the festival steering committee.
 Judges decisions are Final.

 The submission of a film to the SCUFF will be considered to be an acknowledgement of the festival rules.